JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 An architecture appropriate for one level of load is unlikely to cope with 10 times that load.

-People often talk of a dichotomy between scalign up (vertical scaling, more powerful machine) and scaling out (horizontal scaling, multiple smaller machines).
+People often talk of a dichotomy between scaling up (vertical scaling, more powerful machine) and scaling out (horizontal scaling, multiple smaller machines).
 Distributing load across multiple machines is known as a shared-nothing architecture.

 Some systems are elastic, whereas other systems are scaled manually.
-An elastic system can be useful if hoad is highly unpredicatable, but manually scaled sytems are simpler and may have fewer operational surprises.
+An elastic system can be useful if load is highly unpredictable, but manually scaled systems are simpler and may have fewer operational surprises.

 There is no magic scaling sauce, a generic one-size-fits-all scalable architecture.
 The problem may be